prometheus-msteams/prometheus-msteams/README.md

 __OPTION 2:__ Run using binary.

-Download the binary for your platform from [RELEASES](https://github.com/bzon/prometheus-msteams/releases), and run it like the following:
+Download the binary for your platform and the default card template from [RELEASES](https://github.com/bzon/prometheus-msteams/releases), then run the binary in the same directory as you have stored the `default-message-card.tmpl`  like the following:

 ```bash
 ./prometheus-msteams server \